-Qualitative interviews will examine the decision-making process among an estimated 20 patients who either agree or decline to participate in the trial.
-After consent to participate in BOPPP has been obtained or declined, patients will be given a PIS for the qualitative interview and asked for verbal consent to be contacted by the qualitative research assistant who will follow up with a phone call to answer questions and / or schedule one-off appointments.
-Fully informed consent will be obtained using the informed consent form (ICF) in person or by verbal means, with a witness to verify consent on the ICF.
-Recruitment for qualitative interviews will continue until data saturation is reached.
+Qualitative interviews were undertaken to examine the decision-making process among an estimated 20 patients who either agreed or declined to participate in the trial.
+After consent to participate in BOPPP has been obtained or declined, patients were given a PIS for the qualitative interview and asked for verbal consent to be contacted by the qualitative research assistant who followed up with a phone call to answer questions and / or schedule one-off appointments.
+Fully informed consent was obtained using the informed consent form (ICF) in person or by verbal means, with a witness to verify consent on the ICF.
+Recruitment to qualitative interviews continued until data saturation.

-Short name: IRAS number: BOPPP trial
+Protocol version: Short name: IRAS number: 3.0, 30 MAY 2022 BOPPP trial 255446

-Trial participants will be asked for their views on the process of screening, consent, baseline visit and one-week review to identify further barriers to participation including the acceptability of randomisation and other benefits and risks associated with the proposed intervention and trial participation.
-Interview topic guides will be revised iteratively in response to the priorities and concerns of participants.
+Trial participants were asked for their views on the process of screening, consent, baseline visit and one-week review to identify further barriers to participation including the acceptability of randomisation and other benefits and risks associated with the proposed intervention and trial participation.
+Interview topic guides were revised iteratively in response to the priorities and concerns of participants.

-Selected participants may be requested to take part in a video interview for the Trial website.
+Selected participants may be requested to take part in a video interview for the trial website.
 The interview will consist of questions regarding their participation in the trial.

-Site level to understand recruitment barriers and enablers 5.10.2.
+5.10.2.
+Site level to understand recruitment barriers and enablers

-An estimated 10 endoscopists (e.g. 5 sites with 2 endoscopists per site) and 10 research nurses across the sites will be contacted via email / phone and invited to participate in a qualitative interview to examine the barriers and challenges to delivering the treatment strategy within trial period and beyond the BOPPP trial within the NHS setting.
+An estimated 10 endoscopists (e.g. 5 sites with 2 endoscopists per site) and 10 research nurses across the sites were contacted via email / phone and invited to participate in a qualitative interview to examine the barriers and challenges to delivering the treatment strategy within trial period and beyond the BOPPP trial within the NHS setting.

-Following the pause/re-start of the trial due to COVID-19, staff may be invited to take part in a repeat interview.
+Following the pause/re-start of the trial due to COVID-19, staff were invited to take part in a repeat interview.